Hans Thomsen: Thomsen and Donovan

 Just before the Pearl Harbor attack, Thomsen was involved in a curious attempt by William Donovan, the United States Coordinator of Information, to recruit him entirely to the American side.
 Thomsen had been supplying information on German military strength and movements to Malcolm Lovell, a real estate developer involved in Quaker anti-war efforts.
 Lovell understood himself to be an intermediary and passed the information on to Donovan.
 These messages included various warnings about Japanese actions and their consequences, including warnings that the Japanese Empire was compelled by its position to attack the United States; on November 13, 1940, he also passed through a message that Germany would join with Japan if the latter were to declare war on the United States.
 Donovan and Roosevelt were not entirely sure what to make of this information; nonetheless, just before the attack, Donovan offered Thomsen a million dollars in exchange for a public statement distancing himself from the Nazi regime.
-Donovan's efforts failed, and Thomsen returned to Germany at the end of the year as America entered the war.
+Donovan's efforts failed, and Thomsen returned to Germany at the end of the year as the U.S. entered the war.